Congetella a Fresh Mozzarella Type Cheese | Kefir-Leban a Fresh Sour-Curd Creamy Cheese

 Feel free to view this video clip demonstrating the process for a sweet-curd fresh cheese prepared with fresh sheep's milk and a little kefir in this case.
 However, any milk type will do.
 From a fresh curd such as this, a pressed curd which is air dried for a number of days, sealed and then matured, can produce a wonderful semi-mature or mature cheese, including molded cheese types.
 ENJOY!!

 As the name suggests, a type of fetta cheese can also be prepared with pressed Kefir-Leban.
 After pressing Kefir-Leban in a bamboo steamer or a cheese form for 24 to 48 hours, cut the curd into blocks and store it in 7% to 12% salt brine with about 10% kefir or kefir-whey added to the salt brine.
 A 12% salt brine will keep the kefetta at room temperature for quite some time, a year or longer in fact.
 I prefer to leach out the excess salt from Kefetta before serving, by letting kefetta sit in fresh water for a day or so in the fridge, with a little kefir added to the water.
 This leaves a mildly salted wonderful delicious cheese.
 It can be eaten fresh or it can even be dried and matured, even after many months stored in salt brine.
-In fact, a lovely grating cheese similar to Parmesan can be prepared this way, by drying the cheese until it becomes hard.
+In fact, a lovely grating cheese similar to Parmegiano or Parmesan cheese can be prepared this way, by letting the cheese dry out until it turns hard.

 Does this pizza make your mouth water?
 If so, then you may well have a good constitution, a deeper-health that only natural unprocessed wholesome food can satisfy.
 So, let's get into the kitchen and rattle those pizza pans, shall we! ...